 Your debt is still in the USA

-Home is where the heart is, but America is where your debt is going to be, even if your new home is in another country.
 Even though your debt might be out of sight and out of mind, and you can’t be prosecuted for it, it could have far-reaching consequences.

-Let’s just get this out of the way: if you leave behind your student loan debt, you’re essentially agreeing to self-imposed exile.
+Let’s just get this out of the way: If you leave behind your student loan debt, you’re essentially agreeing to self-imposed exile.
 If you move back to America (or even start working for a US-based company abroad), you’re subjecting yourself to the same problems you were trying to escape.
 Only this time, those problems have had months or years to compound, making them even worse.

-First of all, your interest will have kept growing on those loans.
+This is because your interest will have kept growing on those loans.
 That means that the debt you’re scared of now will be that much bigger whenever you return.

 Second, not paying your debt will do real damage to your credit score; defaulting on your loan will stay on your credit report for seven years, making it nearly impossible to get other loans.
 Defaulting can also affect your job prospects and your ability to defer payment.
 You’ll have to do a lot of work to rebuild your credit score, which can take years.